Home > Become a Notary > How to Become an Idaho Notary

 Other expenses include the cost of purchasing:

 3. An errors and omissions insurance policy to protect yourself in the event you are sued for unintentional mistakes or a false claim is filed against you as a notary.
-(This step is optional.)
+(An E&O policy is optional.)

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Idaho?

-A notary errors and omissions (E&O) insurance policy is optional in Idaho and is not required to become an Idaho notary public or to renew your notary commission.
-However, the American Association of Notaries strongly recommends that every Idaho notary obtain a notary E&O insurance policy.
-This insurance protects you from a claim if a client sues you as a notary.
-A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as an Idaho notary public.
+A notary errors and omissions (E&O) insurance policy is not required to become an Idaho notary public or to renew your notary commission.
+However, the American Association of Notaries strongly recommends that every Idaho notary obtain a notary errors and omissions insurance policy.
+A notary errors and omissions policy covers unintentional notarial mistakes and pays for legal fees and damages up to the policy limit.

 Do I need a notary bond to become a notary in Idaho?